-The easiest way to create new concepts is to change video/image layout.
+The easiest way to create new concepts is to change the video/image layout.
 Find a way to tell the same story by changing and adding elements to the layout.
 As a result, you’ll find there are many ways you can refresh your creative by updating your layout.

-A simple way to create new concepts is to showcase your product or service in several layouts like side-by-side, split-screen, grid (2×2, 3×3, 4×4), split screen (½ & ½), split screen variation ⅓ or ¼.
+A simple way to create new concepts is to showcase your product or service in several layouts like side-by-side, split-screen, grid (2×2, 3×3, 4×4), split-screen (½ & ½), split-screen variation ⅓ or ¼.
 Grid layouts can help you tell a complete story by including different elements of your product.

 Include a mobile device in the video ad to show the user that you’re advertising a mobile app.
 You can also try excluding the mobile app and show it’s a mobile app in a different way.
 Test a hand holding mobile device vs no hand.
 Or, experiment with a woman’s hand vs a man’s hand depending on your product’s audience.

 The text is one of the most powerful ways to communicate your app’s or product’s benefits and features.
 First, make sure you are testing: strong calls to action, short and long ad copy.
 Next, consider testing placement by placing your text in the upper, middle, lower, left, or right section of your ad.
 Finally, try your text in different colors, fonts, sizes, etc.